ibmcloud-tech-canada/ibmcloud-vpc-fortigate-ap-ha-pair/README.md

 **IMPORTANT**: This terraform is provided as an example, without support or guarantee.
 Comments and PRs are welcome.

-This terraform provisions up to three Fortigate Active-Passive HA pairs (one per zone) in a region on IBM Cloud.
+The Fortigate AP HA Pair is an offering in the [IBM Cloud catalog](https://cloud.ibm.com/catalog/content/ibm-fortigate-AP-HA-terraform-deploy-5dd3e4ba-c94b-43ab-b416-c1c313479cec-global)

-The terraform also provisions all of the infrastructure required for the deployment.
+This terraform provisions all of the pre-requisite infrastructure required for the deployment of the catalog offering as well as provisioning the HA Pair.

 1. One Edge VPC in the selected MZR
 1. For each selected zone, 4 subnets (public, internal, ha and management)